-Materials:Aluminum – A handle made of aluminum, these are the lightest weight of all metal handles.
+Aluminum – Handles made of aluminum are the lightest weight for metal handles.

 Deep Reach – A handle with an extended neck area that allows for easier finishing of the window on the squeegee stroke when facing extra deep sills and ledges.

 Quick Release – A lever on a squeegee handle that allows you to add and remove channels quickly and easily.
-Pushing down on the lever tightens the grip on the rubber and channel and holds it in place until you are ready to remove it.
+Pushing down on the lever tightens the grip on the rubber and channel, and holds it in place until you are ready to remove it.
 To release, simply open the lever.

-Screw On – A handle that uses the traditional setup of a screw to tighten down on the channel.
+Screw On – A handle that uses the traditional setup of a screw to tighten down the channel.

 Dog-Eared – A handle that has the corners turned in towards the rubber.
 This is a secondary change many window cleaners perform and enjoy.
 They do this because they like the way the channel holds the rubber down onto the window while cleaning.
 We recently reached out to our window-cleaning peers to see what they deemed as the most useful handle characteristic in residential and commercial situations, as well as some general thoughts about squeegees and channels.
 This is what they had to say.